-- Peanut Butter and Chocolate: Use 1 cups of vegetable shortening and 1 cup of peanut butter in the recipe below.
+- Peanut Butter and Chocolate: Use 1 cup of vegetable shortening and 1 cup of peanut butter in the recipe below.
 Then add 2 cups of chocolate chips.

-- Peanut Butter Blossoms: Use 1 cups of vegetable shortening and 1 cup of peanut butter in the recipe below.
-Roll dough into balls, roll the balls in sugar, and flatten with 2 forks to form a criss-cross pattern.
-Then 3 minutes before they come out of the oven press an unwrapped Hershey’s Kiss into the top of each cookie.
-Finally, return them to the oven to bake 3 minutes.
+- Peanut Butter Blossoms: Use 1 cup of vegetable shortening and 1 cup of peanut butter in the recipe below.
+Roll dough into balls, roll the balls in sugar and flatten with 2 forks to form a criss-cross pattern.
+Then 3 minutes before they come out of the oven, press an unwrapped Hershey’s Kiss into the top of each cookie.
+Finally, return them to the oven to bake for 3 minutes.

 - Chocolate Hazelnut: Add 1 cup of roasted, chopped hazelnuts and 1 cup of chocolate chunks to the batter.